Budibase/website/content/blog/updates/2023/pricing-v3.md

 Your pricing has changed and limits increased.

 - Customers paying monthly - You can upgrade or remain on your current plan until 31st March 2024.
 On the 1st April 2024, you will be moved to the new Premium plan.
 If you’d like to upgrade to the new pricing, please [contact our sales team](https://budibase.com/contact).
+The new Premium plan, paying monthly, is priced: $60 per app creator and $6 per app user.

 - Customers paying annually - You will remain on your contract until it finishes.
 Once your contract ends, you will be moved to the new Premium plan.
+The new Premium plan, paying monthly, is priced: $50 per app creator and $5 per app user.

 - We’ve increased the internal database record limit to 25,000 and automation run limit to 5,000 for Premium plan customers hosting with Budibase Cloud.
 We’ve also increased the duration of backups and automation logs on the Premium plan (Cloud and Self-hosted) from 1 week to 1 month.